Suncorp Group: 1996 to 1999: Merger as Suncorp-Metway

-Promina acquisition: 2007
+2000s: Promina acquisition

+During a retail banking review in 2007, Suncorp determined that its credit card portfolio was a non-core asset and entered into talks to sell its 100,000 card/$230 million credit-card portfolio to Citibank.
+Citibank now handles the operational aspects of credit whilst the Suncorp brand remains on the cards and Suncorp continues to provide customer interaction.

 Suncorp then began preparations for a still larger takeover of insurance giant Promina Group.
 By early 2007, the two companies had agreed the terms of a merger deal valued at AUD 7.9 billion ($5.9 billion), which represented one of the largest acquisition deals completed in Australia's financial sector since the beginning of the new century.
 Promina was formerly part of the UK-based insurance giant Royal and Sun Alliance until it spun off the business in Australia as a separate public company in 2003.

-Recent events

-During a retail banking review in 2007, Suncorp determined that its credit card portfolio was a non-core asset and entered into talks to sell its 100,000 card/$230 million credit-card portfolio to Citibank.
-Citibank now handles the operational aspects of credit whilst the Suncorp brand remains on the cards and Suncorp continues to provide customer interaction.

 As of 2007, Suncorp had assets of over A$95 billion, over 9 million customers, and over 16,000 staff.
 Suncorp operated 232 retail and business banking outlets, predominantly in Queensland.
 GIO operated 34 agencies in NSW and Victoria.
 An additional 157 retail branches and services centres were added with the Promina acquisition.

+2010s

 In June 2013, Goldman Sachs's Special Situations Group, the proprietary investment unit of the investment bank, purchased some of Suncorp Group Ltd.'s loans for about US$863 million.
 In the summer of 2013 as European lenders were divesting their loans portfolios, in Australia, hedge funds and investment banks were buying them.
 In 2013, distressed-debt investors, seeking investment opportunities in Asia, particularly in Australia, acquired discounted bonds or bank loans of companies facing distressed debt, with the potential of profitable returns if the companies' performance or their debt-linked assets improves.
 In 2013 Australia was one of the biggest markets for distressed-debt investors in Asia.